vitessio/website/content/en/docs/22.0/user-guides/configuration-advanced/static-auth.md

 in a non-test or external environment.

-Vitess does not support the full [caching_sha2_password](https://dev.mysql.com/doc/refman/8.0/en/caching-sha2-pluggable-authentication.html) authentication cycle, it is only supported through ssl.
+Vitess does not support the full [caching_sha2_password](https://dev.mysql.com/doc/refman/8.0/en/caching-sha2-pluggable-authentication.html) authentication cycle, it is only supported through TLS.
+You can use this in the file when connecting to Vitess over TLS.

 To use a `mysql_native_password` hash, your user section in your static JSON authentication file would look something like this instead: